 - If you like garlic, add some freshly minced to the mixed.

-- Use an ice cream scoop to make the ball portion of shrimp cakes.
+- Use an ice cream scoop to make the ball portion of them.

 Easy Shrimp Cakes